 The Solution: Abbreviations

 Thankfully we have a solution at hand: abbreviations.
 When writing code, never write an English word the way it's normally written.
 Always take an extra step to translate it into a different symbol.
-Single or double-letter abbreviations are ideal but any time u can transform a recognizable word into something else, it's a win.
+Single or double-letter abbreviations are ideal but any time u transform a recognizable word into something else, it's a win.

 Abbreviations r especially suitable because: